Enet4/faiss-rs/README.md

   1. Follow the instructions [here](https://github.com/Enet4/faiss/tree/c_api_head/INSTALL.md#step-1-invoking-cmake)
      to build Faiss using CMake,
      enabling the variables `FAISS_ENABLE_C_API` and `BUILD_SHARED_LIBS`.
-     The crate is currently only compatible with version v1.7.1.
+     The crate is currently only compatible with version v1.7.2.
      Consider building Faiss from [this fork, `c_api_head` branch](https://github.com/Enet4/faiss/tree/c_api_head), which will contain the latest bindings to the C interface.
      For example:
-     ```
+     ```sh
      cmake -B . -DFAISS_ENABLE_C_API=ON -DBUILD_SHARED_LIBS=ON -DCMAKE_BUILD_TYPE=Release
      ```
      This will result in the dynamic library `faiss_c` ("c_api/libfaiss_c.so" on Linux),